mishanphiri/portfolio/Doc.md

 Ecologists often capture and release animals and record various physical measurements as well as species classification.
-Determining species require some expertise, and ecologists wish to automate the classification process using only the measurements taken.
+Determining species requires some expertise, and ecologists wish to automate the classification process using only the measurements taken.
 Firstly let us take a look at the data available to us.